 Whether anyone responded to Miguel’s message, I leave for you to discover.
 Apart from the beautiful art, I was also inspired by the simplicity of the message, the young boy’s courage, and the earnest truth behind the storyline that does not mean to educate or moralize.
 It simply is.
 There is despair but there is also hope, and most of all a can-do, can-change-things attitude that is unyielding.

 The great thing about Canvas books is that you can download the e-book FOR FREE.
 CANVAS or Center for Art, New Ventures and Sustainable Development is a “nonprofit organization dedicated to the promotion of greater awareness and appreciation for Philippine art, culture and the environment.
 CANVAS pursues this mission principally through the publication of children’s books that showcase the works of some of the best young contemporary Filipino artists and writers.”
-Here is the official website of Message in the Sand where you can hear the story read aloud.

 And soo.. for a little bit of music.
 Here’s Tracy Chapman for you.